This page provides an overview of the Requester Pays feature for Cloud Storage.

 Data processing charges for operations, replication, and data retrieval.

 Normally, the project owner of the resource is billed for these charges; however, if the requester provides a billing project with their request, the requester's project is billed instead.
 With Requester Pays enabled on your bucket, you can require requesters to include a billing project in their requests, thus billing the requester's project.
 Enabling Requester Pays is useful, for example, if you have a lot of data you want to make available to users, but you don't want to be charged for their access to that data.

 Charges not covered

-The following charges are always applied to the project that contains the bucket, even if Requester Pays is enabled:
+Data storage charges, including early deletion charges, are always applied to the project that contains the bucket, even if Requester Pays is enabled.